Research activities in the speech therapy group of a kindergarten

 From birth, a child is a discoverer, an explorer of the world that surrounds him.

-Everyone is well aware that five-year-old children are called "why".
+Everyone knows that five-year-old children are called “why kids.”

-The cognitive activity of children at this age is very high: each
+The cognitive activity of children at this age is very high: every

-teacher's response to baby question gives rise to new questions.
+teacher's response to children's question raises new questions.

-On his own, the child still cannot find answers to his questions -
+The child cannot yet find answers to his questions on his own.

 teachers help him.
-This is where problem-based learning came from.
+This is where the method of problem-based learning arose,

 which consists of questions (logically developing thinking),